RonasIT/laravel-project-initializator/tests/fixtures/InitCommandTest/full_readme.md

 # My App

-This project implements an API for the My App Multiplatform app.
+This project implements an API for the My App Mobile app.
 ## Project Resources & Contacts

 This section provides quick links to various resources and contacts associated